mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

 ### 6. Adding abbreviations

-If you think the website's clarity could be improved by explaining what an abbreviation means, you can add it to `includes/abbreviations.md` following the syntax within (or remove what you think is excessive).
+If you think the website's clarity could be improved by explaining what an abbreviation means, you can add it to [abbreviations.md](https://github.com/OSIPI/OSIPI_CAPLEX/blob/main/includes/abbreviations.md?plain=1){target = "_blank"} following the syntax within (or remove what you think is excessive).
 The abbreviations module is clever enough that exaDCEmple will not be underlined but exa-DCE-mple will be.

 ### 7. Adding an image